frc461/website-2013/README.md

     bundle install
     rake db:migrate

+Then install nodejs through your package manager of choice (or however you want to, really, just make sure it works).

 Then go set up `config/initializers/twitter.rb`.
 See the .gitignore in that directory for more info.
 Once you have the correct authentication stuffs in there,